WKRN-TV: As Nashville WX Channel

 WKRN launched the subchannel in 2008 as a local 24-hour weather channel for the Nashville area.
 It was branded on-air as the "Nashville Weather Channel", but stylized as the "Nashville WX Channel".
 The subchannel also simulcast the main channel's wall-to-wall severe weather coverage when a tornado warning was issued for any part of WKRN's coverage area.
-The Channel was somewhat of a locally oriented version of the AccuWeather channel, except that it implements a backward L bar for its screen orientation, with an information crawl on the bottom of the screen.
+The Channel was somewhat of a locally oriented version of the AccuWeather channel, except that it implemented a backward L bar for its screen orientation, with an information crawl on the bottom of the screen.
 It provided pre-recorded weather segments produced by the WKRN Weather Team, and it featured radar imagery, the current time, temperature, and precipitation count in the Downtown Nashville area.
-This subchannel was also ad-supported, for commercials are shown between a replay of the taped weather segments, and the next time they show the weather slides with music in the background.
-Like the digital weather channels of other stations formerly owned by Young Broadcasting, the channel is produced in-house with no outside assistance from any national services (such as The Local AccuWeather Channel) and is fully automated using the station's weather computers.
+This subchannel was also ad-supported, for commercials were shown between a replay of the taped weather segments, and the next time they showed the weather slides with music in the background.
+Like the digital weather channels of other stations formerly owned by Young Broadcasting, the channel was produced in-house with no outside assistance from any national services (such as The Local AccuWeather Channel) and is fully automated using the station's weather computers.
 This format was similar to that of WBAY-DT2, the local weather-oriented second subchannel of Green Bay, Wisconsin area ABC affiliate WBAY-TV, then one of WKRN's sister stations.

-In addition, some syndicated programming aired on this channel, most notably on Sunday mornings where E/I programming is offered through syndication, mainly including Canadian-imported syndicated show, Edgemont.
+In addition, some syndicated programming aired on this channel, most notably on Sunday mornings where E/I programming was offered through syndication, mainly including Canadian-imported syndicated show, Edgemont.
 The syndicated version of Storm Stories was also shown on WKRN-DT2 on weeknights at 7 pm.
 CT.
 Both Edgemont and Storm Stories were discontinued a month before WKRN-DT2 switched to the MeTV affiliation.

 Nashville WX Channel on December 27, 2015.

 It previously showed Atlantic Coast Conference basketball and football games from Raycom Sports from 2012 until late August 2014, when MyNetworkTV affiliate WUXP took over those rights for the purpose to serve as a replacement for the syndicated Southeastern Conference football and basketball packages by ESPN Plus-produced SEC TV (those were previously provided by Jefferson-Pilot/Raycom Sports until 2009), which were discontinued because of the launch of the new cable-exclusive SEC Network.

 In 2014, a Wikipedia user listed WKRN-DT2 as an affiliate of WeatherNation TV, but it never aired programming from that network.
 WZTV-DT2, the second subchannel of local Fox affiliate WZTV (channel 17), became a WeatherNation affiliate in November 2014.

 WKRN-DT2's programming was simulcast on WKRN-DT3, beginning on May 30, 2015, when the Live Well Network (which was previously broadcast on WKRN-DT3) ceased national distribution outside of ABC's owned-and-operated stations.
 This ended on December 30, 2015, when WKRN added Justice Network (now True Crime Network) to the third subchannel.